l1g4v/l1g4v.github.io/_posts/2023-01-09-multilayer-perceptrons-and-deep-learning.md

 \end{bmatrix}
 $$

-To compute this $$\delta^3$$ we do the same thing as if it were a single bias, with the difference that we'll be doing element-wise operations with vectors
+To compute this $$\delta^3$$ we do the same thing as if it were a single bias, with the difference that we'll be doing element-wise operations with vectors/matrices.

 $$
 \begin{matrix}